noguia/noguia/README.md

 Designer & Developer
 --------------------

 Noguia is a software engineer student currently studying Computer Science .
-As a Computer Science major, I have a strong interest in software development and am proficient in programming languages such as Java, Python, and C .
+As a Computer Science major, I have a strong interest in software development and i want to learn more about programming languages such as Java, Python, and C .
 I have also taken courses in web development, database management, and artificial intelligence.
 Outside of my coursework, I am constantly exploring new technologies and experimenting with my own projects.

 * 🌍  I'm based in fez, MAR
 * 🖥️  See my social life at [website](https://bio.link/brahimou)